Tiziano Ferro: Nessuno è solo / Nadie está solo, the third studio album

 Ferro's third studio album, Nessuno è solo / Nadie está solo, was released in June 2006, following the lead single "Stop!
 Dimentica", which became a number-one hit in Italy and Austria.
-The album, described by music critics as more intimate and melancholic, obtained in Italy a success even bigger than his previous ones, reaching the diamond certification for its domestic sales.
-The third single from the album, "Ti scatterò una foto", was included in the soundtrack of the movie Ho voglia di te, directed by Luis Prieto and based on the book with the same title by Federico Moccia.
+The album, described by music critics as more intimate and melancholic, obtained in Italy a success even bigger than his previous ones, reaching diamond certification by FIMI for its domestic sales.
+The third single from the album, "Ti scatterò una foto", and the song "La paura che..." were included in the soundtrack of the movie Ho voglia di te, directed by Luis Prieto and based on the book with the same title by Federico Moccia.
 Nessuno è solo also features a duet with Italian pop singer-songwriter Biagio Antonacci, while the Spanish-language version of the album includes "Mi credo", a song recorded with Pepe Aguilar.

 Alla mia età / A mi edad

 In June 2008 Ferro co-wrote with Roberto Casalino the single "Non ti scordar mai di me" for X Factor Italy's first edition's runner-up Giusy Ferreri.
 The song became a huge success in Italy, topping the Italian Singles Chart for 12 non-consecutive weeks.
 Ferro also produced Giusy Ferreri's debut album, Gaetana, containing 6 songs penned by him, including "L'amore e basta!", a duet between Ferro and Ferreri.

 On 7 November 2008 Ferro released his fourth studio album, Alla mia età / A mi edad, preceded by the single with the same title.
-Alla mia età debuted at number one on the Italian Albums Chart and became the best-selling album of 2009 in Italy, also achieving his second diamond certification.
+Alla mia età debuted at number one on the Italian Albums Chart and became the best-selling album of 2009 in Italy, also achieving Ferro's second diamond certification.
 The album contains a duet with singer-songwriter Franco Battiato, and "Breathe Gentle", the English version of third single "Indietro", features Kelly Rowland.
-Other collaborators to the project included Italian songstress Laura Pausini, Anahí and Dulce María of Mexican pop group RBD and Amaia Montero.
+Other collaborators to the project included Italian singer Laura Pausini, Anahí and Dulce María of Mexican pop group RBD and Amaia Montero.

 In November 2009, Ferro released his first video album, Alla mia età – Live in Rome, recorded during his concerts at the Stadio Olimpico on 24 and 25 June 2009.
 A few months later, Ferro was chosen to write and record the Italian version of Mary J. Blige's single "Each Tear", included in her album Stronger with Each Tear The song reached the top spot on the Italian Singles Chart.